Algerian nationalism: Diverse 1970s and 80s

-"Black Decade” and the tearing apart of the collective Algerian self
+"Black Decade" and the tearing apart of the collective Algerian self

-In the shift from 1980 to 1990 the political culture in Algeria was steaming.
-Internationally, the communist eastern bloc had just fallen and Islamism was on the rise.
-Meanwhile, the country was ongoing democratisation and was planning its first multi party election, which the FIS (Islamic Salvation Front) seemed to win.
-In this context, polarisation bloomed, the political climate toughened and materialised in violence and it got increasingly hard to debate differences verbally.
+In the shift from 1980 to 1990, the political culture in Algeria was steaming.
+Internationally, the communist Eastern Bloc had just fallen, and Islamism was on the rise.
+Meanwhile, the country was ongoing democratisation and was planning its first multi-party election, which the FIS (Islamic Salvation Front) seemed to win.
+In this context, polarisation bloomed, the political climate toughened, and materialised in violence, making it increasingly complex to debate differences verbally.
 The situation culminated in the Algerian civil war between multiple Islamist groups and the military, who had taken control over the government when the FLN seemed to face defeat.
 Once again the Algerian society experienced extensive and ruthless violence, which culminated in the late 1990s.
 In essence, the Algerian entre-soi was torn apart.
-In 1999 Abdelaziz Bouteflika, a member of the FLN, was elected president and a number of amnesty laws allowed many former Islamists to lay down arms, simultaneously launching extensive counter-terrorist attacks which forced a large number of insurgents out of the country.
-The violence continued but slowly changed form, and by 2006 the only Islamist splinter group that was still in place, GSPC, joined Al-Qaeda and internationalised their goal.
+In 1999, Abdelaziz Bouteflika, a member of the FLN, was elected president, and a number of amnesty laws allowed many former Islamists to lay down arms, simultaneously launching extensive counter-terrorist attacks, which forced a large number of insurgents out of the country.
+The violence continued but slowly changed form, and by 2006, the only Islamist splinter group that was still in place, GSPC, joined Al-Qaeda and internationalised their goal.
 Having before stated that they wanted to "build an Islamic state with sharia law in Algeria", they later proclaimed that they had moved ideologically towards Al-Qaeda's global jihad and aspired to establish an Islamic state in the entire Maghreb.

 Young generation and the fall of Bouteflika

-The current anti-Bouteflika demonstrations in Algeria (Manifestations de 2019 en Algérie or 2019 Algerian protests) were, especially in the beginning, extremely careful not to be identified with the Islamist civil war of the 1990s or with the Arab spring of early 2010.
-The protests have been enormous and reoccurred every Friday – but remained peaceful for a long time.
+The current anti-Bouteflika demonstrations in Algeria (Manifestations de 2019 en Algérie or 2019 Algerian protests) were, especially in the beginning, extremely careful not to be identified with the Islamist civil war of the 1990s or with the Arab Spring of early 2010.
+The protests have been enormous and reoccurred every Friday, but remained peaceful for a long time.
 Later protests have seen increased presence of the military, which has a long history of intervening in Algerian politics.

-Some important symbols stemming from earlier times of Algerian history have however appeared later in the movement.
-For example, the slogan “one sole hero, the people” is once again visible on the streets.
+Some important symbols stemming from earlier times of Algerian history have, however, appeared later in the movement.
+For example, the slogan "one sole hero, the people" is once again visible on the streets.
 The movement has also referred to the independence in 62 as the "liberation of the state", thus pointing to the current manifestations as a way to obtain "liberation of the people".
 Moreover, partly as a consequence of one of the earlier Fridays of demonstrations coinciding with the International Women's Day, women very quickly took part in the demonstrations as well.